Sidmouth Harbour Railway: History

 A local blacksmith constructed a machine to pull the wagons loaded with the stone; the machine relied on human muscle power and was found to be inadequate.
 Apparently a locomotive was now ordered, and brought by coastal ship to the shore at Sidmouth; however there was no craneage available to unload it, so the ship was taken to Exmouth, where the locomotive was unloaded and brought to Sidmouth by horse and cart.

 On placing the locomotive on the track at Sidmouth, it was discovered that it was too large to pass through the tunnel, and the scheme to use it was abandoned.
-Afterwards, it seems to have been used to give novelty pleasure rides for a period.
+Afterwards, the remaining railway seems to have been used to give novelty pleasure rides for a period.

 By 1838 the locomotive was removed, as was also the viaduct at Sidmouth.
 By this time £12,000 of the £15,000 projected cost of building the harbour had been expended, and nothing further was done, the subscribers having nothing to show for their investment.
 The tunnel remains in place, and during 1966-1967 storm action exposed a considerable length of the piles of the railway.